NVIDIA/grcuda/docs/bindings.md

 GPU kernels and host function can be executed as function calls.
-The corresponding functions are callable objects that are bound to the respective kernel or host functions. grCUDA provides different ways to define these bindings:
+The corresponding functions are callable objects that are bound to the respective kernel or host functions.
+GrCUDA provides different ways to define these bindings:

 - `bind(shareLibraryFile, functionNameAndSignature)` returns a callable
   object to the specified host function defined in the shared library (.so file).